Stage presence

 Rock in heels

-"To find the retroversion of the pelvis, walk barefoot on tiptoe like a ballerina and speak or recite your text.
-It is a bit the rocker position of Johnny with heels.
-A note for singers: this exercise works for you too."
+To find the retroversion of the pelvis, walk barefoot on tiptoe like a ballerina and speak or recite your text.
+It is a bit like Johnny's rocker position in heels.
+A note for singers: this exercise works for you too.

-Note: "If your legs are trembling, bend your knees and retrovert your pelvis, because you have blocked the movements of your sacrum."
+Note: if your legs are trembling, bend your knees and retrovert your pelvis, because you have blocked the movements of your sacrum.

 GESTURE